|Roaster Location:||Viroqua, Wisconsin|

 |Review Date:||February 2008|

 Blind Assessment: Sweet-toned, delicately complex aroma: flowers, hints of honey, cedar and tart cherry, perhaps chocolate.
 In the cup very gently acidy, light in body but buoyant and silky in mouthfeel, and giddily floral- and honey-toned with complicating hints of chocolate, tart coffee fruit and Riesling-like white wine.
 Fades rather quickly in the finish but exquisitely clean with memories of chocolate and flowers.
 An exceptionally pure and balanced coffee.

 Notes: This coffee is certified organically grown.
 Although the words "Fair Trade" appear as well on the label of the attractive 12-ounce valve-topped can, the trade-marked seal of TransFair USA, the sole American certifier for the Fair-trade Labeling Organizations International (FLO), does not.
 Fondo Paez is a cooperative of 550 farmers from the indigenous Paez people of central Colombia.
-Kickapoo Coffee is a Wisconsin micro-roaster devoted to organic and fair-trade principles and coffees.
-Visit kickapoocoffee.com or call (608) 637-2022 for more information.
+Wonderstate Coffee, formerly Kickapoo Coffee, is an award-winning roaster based in rural Wisconsin known for their commitment to guaranteeing higher pay for farmers and being the country’s first 100% solar powered roastery.
+Visit wonderstatecoffee.com or call (608) 637-2022 for more information.

 Who Should Drink It : A refined and refreshing coffee with great natural sweetness and balance.
 Avoid adding anything to it.

 This review originally appeared in the February, 2008 tasting report: Juan Valdez's Progeny: Micro-Lot and Other Fine Colombias